Caudate Illness Part 1: Symptoms and Treatments

 - Bloat in Newts

 - Axolotl.org Health Page - includes a list of safe and unsafe medications for salamanders.

 - Eisthen Lab animal care methods

 - Amphibian Medicine Tutorials by the American Association of Zoo Veterinarians.

-- Disorders and Diseases of Amphibians article by Brent R. Whitaker, MS, DVM.
+- Merck Veterinary Manual: Disorders and Diseases of Amphibians article by Brent R. Whitaker, MS, DVM.

-- The Practical Axolotl (4 MB PDF) - Advice on axolotl treatments, including refrigeration, salt baths, and pet shop medications (see p.
+- The Practical Axolotl - by Sandra Borland; advice on axolotl treatments, including refrigeration, salt baths, and pet shop medications (see p.
 17 of the PDF).

 - Article on Metabolic Bone Disease by Ed Kowalski, herpetologist at the Philadelphia Zoo.